pjanthony2001/API-Gateway/README.md

 2) `go run .` to start the server on `localhost:8080`

-## 3.2 Set up a Nacos Registry Servery
+## 3.2 Set up a Nacos Registry Server
 1) Open a terminal window in the directory where Nacos was installed
 2) `./startup.cmd -m standalone` to start the server on `localhost:8848`